lupyuen/lupyuen.github.io/src/serial.md

 -   [__"PinePhone boots Apache NuttX RTOS"__](https://lupyuen.github.io/articles/uboot)

-Our PinePhone OS will be awfully quiet if we don't implement __UART Input and Output__.
+Our PinePhone OS will be awfully quiet until we implement __UART Input and Output__.
 (For the Serial Debug Console)

 Today we'll learn about the __UART Controller__ for the Allwinner A64 SoC inside PinePhone...